ditheshthegreat/flutter_pay_u_money/README.md

 # Contributing
 **Currently supported for only Android Platform.
-Not for iOS right now but wait for some more days it will be here with new update.
+Not for iOS right now.
-And one more thing if you want to make it more better or want to add more platforms support then feel free to contribute.**
+If you want to make it more better or want to add more platforms support then feel free to contribute.**

 #### Initiate Payment